MyHeritage: MyHeritage DNA

 MyHeritage DNA is a genetic testing service launched by MyHeritage in 2016.
 DNA results are obtained from home test kits, allowing users to use cheek swabs to collect samples.
 The results provide DNA matching and ethnicity estimates.
 In 2018, the company offered 5,000 of these kits as part of an initiative to reunite migrant families separated at the United States-Mexico border.
 The company also offered 15,000 DNA kits as part of a pro bono initiative called DNA Quest, which connected adoptees with biological parents.
-In 2016, MyHeritage launched a project to help children of Yemenite Jewish immigrants that had been forcefully separated from their families reunite with their biological family.
+In 2016, MyHeritage launched a project to help children of Yemenite Jewish immigrants that had been forcefully separated from their families to reunite with their biological family.
 As of 2019, about 2.5 million MyHeritage DNA kits have been sold, making it the third most popular genealogical DNA testing company In April 2019, MyHeritage changed DNA microarray chip for autosomal tests from Infinium OmniExpress to the Infinium GSA chip, with 642,824 markers.
 In April 2019, MyHeritage began releasing data from a new DNA chip.

 In January 2018, MyHeritage launched the Chromosome Browser, a tool that provides a visual representation of the 22 autosomal chromosome pairs, and which was improved in March of the same year with an option to compare up to 7 autosomal DNA matches at the same time in order to find shared common segments that can be used to indicate a common ancestor by triangulation.